UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 - The team must have a SAST process, either automated or manual via code reviews.
 (It is strongly recommended that the team use a static analysis tool which the Digital Delivery Team has approved).
 - Each team member must have a basic understanding of interpreting the results of static analysis (manual or automated).
 - If using an automated tool, it must be configured to run as part of either/both a build or release pipeline.
 - The team should decide what the acceptable threshold is to prevent code from being released to production e.g. a build or release fails.
+- Teams should have a plan in place to assess SAST results within the tooling so that technical debt can be discussed and dealt with or false positives can be marked as such.

 ### Threat Library & Mitigations